-As one of the biggest DNS (domain name systems) and CDN (content delivery networks) operating on the internet, Cloudflare needs little introduction these days.
+As one of the biggest domain name systems (DNS) and CDNs operating on the internet, Cloudflare needs little introduction these days.

 What not many people realize, however, is that the service protects internet properties from malicious activity such as malicious bots and DDoS attacks.

 If you’re already using Cloudflare or are launching a new venture, it’s a very attractive proposition, as you can get affordable bot mitigation along with all the tools needed to make your website faster and more efficient.